rodriguesandreia/automation-warmup-final-project/README.md

 - Structure: Adding utilitary functions to incorporate repetitive logic and thus improving legibility
 - GitHub // Branches: Each tab has been addressed in a different branch and we merged it before going ahead on another one.

+## Test Run Instructions
+- Run npx playwright test to execute all tests.

+  or
+- Run npx playwright test --ui to open the Playwright Test Runner UI.